10 College Application Tips for Parents

 8. Help Manage Stress and Anxiety

-The application process can be overwhelming, so be supportive and attentive to your student’s emotional well-being.
-Encourage healthy stress management practices like regular exercise, proper sleep, and relaxation.
-Navigating college admissions as a family means reassuring them that while college decisions are significant, they don’t define future success.
-College applications should not be overly detrimental to your student’s self esteem.
+Remind your student that while college decisions can feel significant, they aren’t the final say in success.
+College application season should not be detrimental to your student’s self esteem, and the role of a parent shouldn’t be to make that worse.
 Remember that it is okay to put your application aside for the day and take a break!
 It can help you return to it with a clear mind, prepared to work, and free from anxiety.

 9. Maintain Open Communication